 .7 CEUs (Building)

 Continuing Education Credit Information

-This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 HSW continuing education hours to architects in most states.
-Educators and courses are not subject to preapproval in Ohio.
+This seminar is open to the public and offers 7.0 PDHs to professional engineers and 7.0 HSW continuing education hours to architects in most states, including Pennsylvania.
+Educators and courses are not subject to pre-approval in Pennsylvania.